Skip to main content

 PhD Student

-Prior to my graduate studies, I worked as a research assistant at the Institute of Statistical, Social, and Economic Research in Ghana.
-I also served with Lead for Ghana, an education-focused NGO, where I worked as an assistant supervisor and ICT instructor, helping to bridge the digital divide in underserved schools in Ghana.
+I hold an M.A. in Sustainable International Development from Brandeis University’s Heller School for Social Policy & Management and a B.A. in Geography and Resource Development with Archaeology from the University of Ghana.
+Before my graduate studies in the US, I worked as a research assistant at the Institute of Statistical, Social, and Economic Research (ISSER) in Ghana.
+I also served as Lead for Ghana, an education-focused NGO, where I worked as an assistant supervisor and ICT instructor, supporting efforts to bridge the digital divide in underserved schools.

 Research Areas: